Jim Inhofe: LGBT rights

 Inhofe was generally seen as overtly hostile by LGBT advocacy groups, earning a 0% in every one of his terms on the Human Rights Campaign's position scorecard.
-Inhofe was in favor of a constitutional amendment banning same-sex marriage, against adding sexual orientation to the definition of hate crimes, and voted against prohibiting job discrimination on the basis of sexual orientation.
+He was in favor of a constitutional amendment banning same-sex marriage, against adding sexual orientation to the definition of hate crimes, and voted against prohibiting job discrimination on the basis of sexual orientation.
 In 2008, Inhofe said his office "does not hire openly gay staffers due to the possibility of a conflict of agenda."

 Inhofe campaigned for his Senate seat in 1994 using the phrase "God, guns, and gays."
 In 2008, his campaign was noted by the Associated Press for running an ad with "anti-gay overtones" featuring a wedding cake with two male figures on top, fading into his opponent's face.

 In 1999, along with Republican colleagues Tim Hutchinson and Bob Smith, and Republican Senate Majority Leader Trent Lott, Inhofe stalled the nomination of James Hormel, a gay man, as US Ambassador to Luxembourg for over 20 months specifically because of Hormel's sexual orientation.
 President Bill Clinton eventually appointed him in a recess appointment, making him the United States' first openly gay ambassador in June 1999, and angering Inhofe, who held up seven more Clinton appointees in retaliation.

 In 2015, Inhofe condemned the Supreme Court ruling in Obergefell v.
-Hodges, which held that same-sex marriage bans violated the Constitution.
+Hodges, which held that same-sex marriage bans violate the Constitution.